Markestic

 IBAN Paper form: HU54 1620 0223 1009 7425 0000 0000

 6.6.
-In the event of a change of bank account number, the Agency shall notify the Principal thereof without delay.
+In the event of a change of bank account number, the Agency shall notify the Client thereof without delay.

 6.7.
 If the Client fails to meet its payment obligations within the payment deadline set out above for reasons attributable to the Client, the Agency shall be entitled to charge interest on late payments and recovery costs at the rates set out in Hungarian legislation.
 The rate of interest for late payment is determined by the Civil Code. § 6:155, the recovery costs shall be charged in accordance with the provisions of the 2016.
 IX. shall be governed by the provisions of the Act, which shall entitle the Agency to add interest and a recovery fee to any subsequent invoice.

 6.8.
-If the Principal pays the Principal’s online advertising costs directly from its own account in its own name on behalf of the Principal, in this case the Principal is entitled to charge and invoice an administration surcharge to cover the transaction, administration and possible tax costs incurred.
+If the Agency pays the Client’s online advertising costs directly from its own account in its own name on behalf of the Client, in this case the Agency is entitled to charge and invoice an administration surcharge to cover the transaction, administration and possible tax costs incurred.
 The amount of the administrative surcharge shall be agreed in advance in writing between the Parties and shall be set out in the individual orders or in separate written communication.

 7. Penalty for late payment and default

 7.2.
-The Penalty Base is the net commission fee set out in the Individual Assignment, which in the case of a project-based Individual Assignment is the commission fee for the current project schedule not yet completed, while in the case of a continuous Individual Assignment it is the regular monthly commission fee.
+The Penalty Base is the net agency fee set out in the Individual Order, which in the case of a project-based Individual Order is the fee for the current project schedule not yet completed, while in the case of a continuous Individual Order it is the regular monthly agency fee.

 7.4.
-In the event of a delay exceeding 20 (twenty) working days, the Client shall be entitled to unilaterally withdraw from the Individual Assignment with immediate effect by giving an extraordinary notice of termination, in which case the Agency shall be liable to pay a penalty for default.
-The penalty for non-performance in the event of withdrawal from the Individual Assignment is 50% of the penalty base.
+In the event of a delay exceeding 20 (twenty) working days, the Client shall be entitled to unilaterally withdraw from the Individual Order with immediate effect by giving an extraordinary notice of termination, in which case the Agency shall be liable to pay a penalty for default.
+The penalty for non-performance in the event of withdrawal from the Individual Order is 50% of the Penalty Base.

 7.5.
 The amount of the default penalty does not include the amount of late payment penalties already incurred, i.e. the amount of late payment penalties already paid is not deducted from the amount of the default penalty.